blip-lorist/coin-for-tech-conf/README.md

-#CoinForTechConf
+# CoinForTechConf

 Worry less about $$$ and focus on attending an upcoming tech conference!

-This bot will retweet sweet mentions of tech conference scholarships.
+This bot will retweet info about tech conference scholarships.

 ## Project Goal:
 A bot that automatically searches for mentions of technology conference scholarships at set time intervals.
 Yielded results are automatically retweeted.